antonarbus/q/README.md

 6. **Graceful shutdown** - Handle SIGTERM/SIGINT for clean shutdowns (close DB connections, finish requests)
 7. **Process error handlers** - Global handlers for `uncaughtException` and `unhandledRejection`

-### Database Migration

-8. **Update database connection** - The project is on branch `migrate-from-mongo` but `back/index.ts:8` still imports from `mongoose/connectToDb`.
-Verify if this should be updated to use Drizzle/PostgreSQL connection instead.

 ---

 ## Notes